 This course will examine principles and practical applications of operational and staff planning as applied to law enforcement agencies.
 Emphasis will be placed on the development and implementation of organizational goals and objectives, strategic, and tactical planning and operational needs assessment.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.